roflmuffin/CounterStrikeSharp/docfx/docs/admin-framework/defining-admins.md

----
-title: Defining Admins
+# Defining Admins

-description: A guide on how to define admins for CounterStrikeSharp.
+A guide on how to define admins for CounterStrikeSharp.
----

 ## Admin Framework